the other side of fear:

 A breath.

-As I write this, I can almost hear Mimi’s voice:
+As I write this, I can almost hear Mimi’s voice calling from beyond:

-“Look beyond your comfort zone, la p’tite*, for what lies on the other side.”
+“Look past your comfort zone, La P’tite*, for what lies on the other side.”

 With its bitter sting, the mighty quake delivered what I’ve come to see—gratefully—as the parting gift from a life-ripened old friend.
 Finally, her brave-living (a.k.a. fuller-living) insights, shared years before, were breaking through to me.